lutao2021/BrightDreamer/README.md

 # Training

 1) To accelerate training, we choose to cache the text embeddings in the training prompt set.
-But this may cost your more memory space and disk space.
+But this may cost more RAM memory space and disk space.
 This method can save several minutes (speed up about 15%) for each epoch depending on the size of training prompts.
+You can also choose to mix the provided prompts into a single txt file for mixing training.

     ```
     python embedding_cache.py --prompts_set vehicle
     python embedding_cache.py --prompts_set daily_life
     python embedding_cache.py --prompts_set animal
+    python embedding_cache.py --prompts_set mix
     ```

     The cached text embeddings will be saved at ./vehicle.pkl, ./daily_life.pkl, and ./animal.pkl.